-Yogacharini Sangeeta Laura Biagi, is a educator in the fields of art, music, foreign languages/intercultural communication, and yoga.
+Laura Sangeeta Biagi is an artist and an educator in the fields of art, music, writing, and yoga.

 Originally from Siena, Italy, Laura earned a B.A. with honors from the Department of Foreign Languages and Literatures at the University of Siena in Italy.

 In 1997 she moved to New York to spend a year at Vassar College as a Language Fellow in the Department of Italian Studies.
 While in New York she studied voice and composition with performance artist Meredith Monk.

 In 1998 she earned a Master of Arts degree and in 2004 a Ph.D. from the Department of Performance Studies at New York University.
 Her dissertation was on sound healing in the Southern Italian ritual of tarantismo.
 This was the beginning of her on-going interest and research on myths, medicine and metaphors revolving around spiders.